giovanni-iannaccone/FlutCrack/README.md

 5. Select the hash algorithm from the dropdown menu (if you know it).
 6. Press the action button to start the cracking process.
 7. The result will be displayed below the input fields.

+> [!CAUTION]
+> The FlutCrack team does not assume any responsibility for the improper use of the app.

 ## 🎬 Coming Soon
 - [x] Hash identifying